linode/apl-docs/docs/ki-cli.md

 keycloak    keycloak    3        2021-03-22 13:50:22.5069506 +0000 UTC  pending-upgrade keycloak-8.2.2 10.0.0
 ```

-**Solution**: Find helm release that is in the `pending` state:
+**Solution**: Find helm release that is in the `pending-upgrade` state:

 ```
 helm list -a -A | grep -i pending
 ```

-If there is helm release in `pending` state and it has more than one revision, then rollback to the previous revision:
+If there is a helm release in the `pending` state AND it has more than one revision, then rollback to the previous revision:

 ```
 helm -n <namespace> rollback <release-name> <previous revision number>